Erika (kickboxer): Mini flyweight champion

 erika faced Byun Bo-Kyeong at Tenkaichi 97 on August 20, 2023, following a 14-month absence from professional competition.
 She won the fight by unanimous decision, with three scorecards of 30–26, having dropped Bo-Kyeong in the second round.

 erika made her first RISE Women's Mini Flyweight title defense against the one-time RISE Women's Atomweight title challenger Arina Kobayashi at RISE 173 on November 18, 2023.
 She lost the fight by a second-round technical knockout.

 On October 7, 2024, erika announced her retirement as kickboxer.

 Mixed martial arts career

 Shooto

 erika made her professional debut against Haruka Yoshinari at Shooto Colors vol.4 on December 15, 2024.
 She won the fight by unanimous decision.

 erika faced the former Jewels Microweight champion Aya Murakami at Shooto 2025 Vol.4 on May 18, 2025.
 She won the fight by majority decision.

 erika faced Mio Shimaya in the opening round of the 2025 Shooto Infinity League at Professional Shooto 2025 Vol.6 on July 21, 2025.

+erika faced Chiyo Takamoto in the second round of the 2025 Shooto Infinity League at Shooto Colors Vol.6 on January 18, 2026.
+She lost the fight by a second-round knockout.